Coherent Load Profile Synthesis with Conditional Diffusion for LV Distribution Network Scenario Generation: Conclusion and Future Work

-Transitioning towards Distribution System Operation in legacy power systems requires understanding of load interactions at the sub-regional level to avoid thermal and voltage constraint violations.
+Transitioning towards Distribution System Operation in legacy power systems requires an understanding of load interactions at the sub-regional level to avoid thermal and voltage constraint violations.
 Extensive monitoring would ultimately inform mitigating strategies to a high standard, but it is prohibitively expensive to deploy and maintain comprehensively across distribution networks owing to the sheer volume of assets.
 While load behaviour synthesis offers a convenient alternative, demand characteristics at low voltage substations must be realistically diverse so that higher voltage level behaviour is accurately represented: lack of diversity results in voltage collapses and thermal exceedances, excessive diversity will excessively smooth out any extremes.

-To address the problem of realistic distribution load profile synthesis, this work has contributed a Generative Conditional Diffusion Model for reconstructing LV substation load profiles based on a minimum number of cues.
+To address the problem of realistic distribution load profile synthesis, this work has contributed various Generative Diffusion Models capable of reconstructing LV substation load profiles based on a range of conditional cues.
 Realism was demonstrated on an individual level through the validation of temporal and statistical characteristics, while coherence in the wider power system context was demonstrated through the propagation of synthesised LV loads through a representative MV network.
-The load flow results demonstrate that the synthesised LV substation profiles have a similar impact on the network when compared with results obtained from using meter data.
-The implication of the equivalent load flow result is that diversity across LV substations synthesised by the diffusion model has temporal variability, which reflects load diversity appropriately in most cases.
-This model provides a good synthesis of the substation base load profiles, which is necessary for power system studies and is a prerequisite to benchmarking the impacts of LCT penetration.
-Future development will entail retraining the model with reliable LCT metadata, such as the proportions of the distributed energy sources adopted under the LV substation, such as photovoltaic (PV), wind and EV charging, to better learn and replicate the effects of these diversity changing loads.
-From a behavioural perspective, understanding rebound effects from time of use tariffs (for instance, extrapolating~\cite{9139305}), there is also the potential for model trust to be questioned, which motivates the need for future work in model explainability to account for the plausibility of what has been captured by the model and how it produces subsequent load representations on which planning and operational decisions are made.